 So why are these colorful cohabiting pseudo-homes so much cooler and more fun than your run-of-the-mill hotel?

-1) Hostels keep you social.
+1) Hostels keep you social

 For some, this may be a turn-off, but for young backpackers, especially those flying solo, it’s the easiest way to grab a travel buddy and make international friends for the next time you hit the road.
 What better way to make friends with someone than to brush your teeth next to them?

 When staying at hotels, you’re bound to run into some loud little kids, stuck-up tourists, and confused vacationers.
-However, at hostels, it’s a sure bet that you’ll be with other adventurous backpackers that you’ll have more in common with and can stay in contact with for years to come.
+However, staying at hostels, chances are that you’ll be with other adventurous backpackers that you’ll have more in common with and may even stay in contact with for years to come.

-3) Hostels add an interesting new level of surprise to your travels.
+3) Hostels add an interesting new level of surprise to your travels

-4) Hostels tend to run much cheaper.
+4) Hostels tend to run much cheaper

-Because you usually share a room with other travelers and they are geared towards younger travelers, hostels are almost always much more cost-effective than hotels, especially if no loyalty points are involved or you’re only staying for a night or two.
+Because you usually share a room with other travellers and they are geared towards younger travellers, hostels are almost always much more cost-effective than hotels, especially if no loyalty points are involved or you’re only staying for a night or two.

-5) Hostels tend to be locally owned and operated.
+5) Hostels tend to be locally owned and operated

-However, when you’re upset about an issue with your hostel, the person you are complaining to (or praising) at the front desk, most likely owns the whole place and they will personally help you handle your issue and can easily change hostel policies to avoid that issue at a later date.
+However, when you’re upset about an issue with your hostel, the person you are complaining to (or praising) at the front desk, may even own the whole place and they will usually be only too happy to help you handle your issue (there are exceptions!).

 Jenna Intersimone is an internationally wandering writer who is just as likely to stumble into an Antiguan villa as she is to end up at your back door asking for a place to crash.
 A former award-winning editor and writer for several publications, Jenna is a Journalism and Design graduate of Monmouth University and currently works for Gannett Newspapers and regularly – and obsessively – contributes to her travel blog, Life aboard the Traveling Circus.
 You can also find her on facebook and twitter.